-Date and Time Content and teacher activity Formative assessment Day 2: 00/00/00 20 min Class Work: Comprehension Attempt Exercise A in class.
-Feedback: Give feedback on responses and correct any answer if required.
-Verbal response Brainstorm Creative thinking Prediction Foreshadowing 20 min Class Work: Working with words: It is not necessary to give the meanings of all the unknown words to the students because getting the message/meaning of a text does not depend on understanding every word occurring in it.
+Date and Time Content and teacher activity Formative assessment HOMEWORK: Have you ever done something that required bravery?
+Remember being brave does not mean doing something dangerous, sometimes speaking the truth or standing up for a friend also requires immense amount of bravery.
+Day 2: Class Work: Comprehension Verbal 00/00/00 Attempt Exercise A in class. response 20 min Feedback: Brainstorm Creative Give feedback on responses and correct any answer thinking if required.
+Prediction Foreshadowing 20 min Class Work: Working with words: Verbal It is not necessary to give the meanings of all the unknown words to the students because getting the message/meaning of a text does not depend on understanding every word occurring in it.
 It is best not to give the meanings of the essential words to the students right away.
-For young students, the following approach can be used to deal with the vocabulary items occurring in a text: Generally, the meaning of a word is available from the context in which it occurs.
+For young students, the following approach can be used to deal with the vocabulary items occurring in a text: • Generally, the meaning of a word is available from the context in which it occurs.
 Students should be trained in guessing the meaning of words using the contextual clues available.
 The meaning of some words can be given through pictures.
-For many verbs, actions can be used to show their meaning, for example, 'enjoyed'.
-Challenge Question: Have a small discussion on 'Challenge Question'.
-Verbal Response Writing skill Brainstorming Creative writing
+For many verbs, actions can be used to show their meaning, for example, 'jumped'.
+Attempt Exercise B 1, 2.
+Response Writing skill Brainstorming Creative writing